optimatorlab/turtlebotrace/README.md

 You will need to create the following 4 files (examples have been provided):
 1. `course_yourUBusername.world`

 	This is where you define the racetrack.
+See the section below on "Creating a .world File".

 2. `robots_yourUBusername.launch`